 International Human Rights

-Students who are passionate about being involved in a world where all persons are valued and respected find that they can help create positive changes in the International Human Rights degree program.
+Students who are passionate about being involved in a world where all persons are valued and respected find that they can help create positive change with an international human rights degree.

 Webster University is a leader in human rights education.
 Courses are taught by faculty from across the Webster community, and students have opportunities to interact with human rights practitioners and scholars affiliated with leading non-governmental organizations, think tanks, state governments, and United Nations offices.